-6. OTHER PRACTICAL TIPS
+8. OTHER PRACTICAL TIPS

 - a.
-Where possible, communicate with emails or, if relying in writing, return-receipt mail. - b.
-Storm damages bring with them public adjusters and unscrupulous contractors who can take advantage of victims by promising to help secure insurance money for a percentage of the total amount received.
-In many cases the insurance claim will be the same regardless of the involvement of a public adjuster. - c.
+Where possible, communicate with emails or letters sent via return-receipt mail. - b.
+After large storms like this many insurance companies may work to unfairly limit or exclude yours losses.
+When in doubt talk to an attorney experienced in first-party coverage. - c.
+Storm damages bring with them unscrupulous contractors who can take advantage of victims by promising to help secure insurance money for a percentage of the total amount received. - d.
 There are many scams associated with disasters, so be careful!
 Work with people you know and trust where possible, and research the rest.